 Step 2: Go to General

-- Scroll down and select General.
+- Scroll down and choose General.

 Step 3: Tap About